Mivvv/udacity-my_notes2017/README.md

-# udacity-my_notes2017
-My Notes about HTML &amp; CSS for Intro to Programming Nanodegree
+# Notes about HTML & CSS of Deniz

+These are what I deemed important throughout the course about HTML & CSS.

+Also they are implemented into this notes file.